kumaratul60/web-dev/Notes/ExploringTheWorld.md

 - Different teams can work on the different process at the same time
 - System deployment for each service will be conducted individually

-2. What is Monolith architecture?
+2. What is `Monolith architecture`?

 Monolithic architecture is a traditional software development approach where the entire system is built as a single, self-contained entity.
 In monolithic architecture, the codebase usually includes various components such as the user interface, backend logic, and database.
 Making even a small change in the code requires compiling and deploying the entire monolithic application.

-3. What is the difference between Monolith and microservice?
+3. What is the difference between `Monolith` and `microservice`?

-1. Monolith architecture is built as one large system with a single codebase, while microservices architecture is composed of small, independent modules based on specific business functionality.
+1. Monolith architecture is built as one `large system with a single codebase`, while microservices architecture is `composed of small`, `independent modules based on specific business functionality`.
-1. In monolith it is not easy to scale based on demand on the other hand in microservices it is easy.
+1. In `monolith it is not easy to scale based on demand on the other hand in microservices it is easy`.
-1. Monolith has shared database, while in microservices each project has their own database.
+1. `Monolith has shared database`, while in `microservices each project has their own database`.
-1. Scaling in a monolithic architecture can be challenging, whereas microservices architecture allows for easy scalability.
+1. `Scaling in a monolithic architecture can be challenging, whereas microservices architecture allows for easy scalability`.

-1. Why do we need a useEffect Hook?
+1. Why do we need a` useEffect Hook`?

 useEffect hook let's you perform side effects in functional components like data fetching (API) manually changing the DOM or setting up a subscription.
 With useEffect hook we can tell react that after every render call the callback function pass as the first parameter to useEffect.